DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 ### Passive Ability

 The passive ability has a meter requirement, meaning that the *meter* has to be above a certain threshold in order for the passive ability to activate.
 A UI icon should indicate when the passive ability is available (Like the icon for the passive is usually greyed out, but when the *meter* is above the threshold, the icon lights up).
-Different passive abilities have
+Different passive abilities have different thresholds.

 # Art Style